iGkoffy/AcTools-VS2022-Fix-/README.md

 - **Build Configuration**: Updated the solution and project files to resolve dependency issues and compilation errors.
 - **CefSharp Compatibility**: Fixed CefSharp versioning references in `AcManager.csproj`.
 - **Dependencies**: Corrected and restored missing project references to enable successful compilation.
+- **Updates Disabled**: Automatic updates have been temporarily disabled.